 His mentor Ayman Al Zawahiri masterminded the attack.
 Benazir Bhutto was prime minister at the time and said the attack was “retribution for the extradition of Ramzi Yousef”, an Al Qaeda militant who had been handed over to the US.

 Twelve years later, Al Masri would be back in Pakistan to kill Benazir Bhutto.
 Bin Laden needed an experienced and dedicated head of operations in Pakistan to lead the new strategy.
 He appointed an Egyptian called Sheikh Abdul Hameed as Ameer-e-Khuruj [Leader of the Revolt] to direct the war inside Pakistan.
 Sheikh Abdul Hameed aka Abu Obaidah al Masri, the man mentioned in Major Haroon’s confession as the planner of Benazir Bhutto’s assassination.
 Al Masri was already the head of Al Qaeda’s external operations and responsible for

-• near-successful attempt to blow up 18 transatlantic airliners mid-flight.
+• the London bombings • near-successful attempt to blow up 18 transatlantic airliners mid-flight.

 It was now time to turn their guns on their host country.
 In the months that followed, Al Qaeda was to shake Pakistan to its foundations.

 Abu Obaidah al Masri: died within last two months of April 2008, probably of hepatitis. – Saleem Shahzad; assassinated journalist and terrorism expert.